anderson-aristotle/js-binary-search-challenge/README.md

 ## Requirements

+Implement a function `binarySearch` that is given a sorted array, a callback, and a value to locate within the array.
+Your function should return the value with the correct amount of invocations of the callback function.

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
 After `grunt nag` passes, you should run `grunt test` to run the included tests.
-Tests will tell you whether of not you've met these requirements.
+Tests will tell you whether or not you've met these requirements.

-## Bonus
+The tests will ensure that you are completing a Binary Search with the appropriate runtime complexity.

 ## [License](LICENSE)